hare-siterwell/cc_demo/README.md

 **Build**

-It describes how to build Orbit and what Compilers, Platforms, and Tools are supported and needed.
+It describes how to build <Project> and what Compilers, Platforms, and Tools are supported and needed.

 **Workflow**
 1. <Step1>